MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 **Example**: `MAXVAL(EventsPerAttribute, Duration(), userName)`

-Can be used on the process map Returns the username of a user who worked on the longest event per activity
+Can be used on the process map Returns the username of a user who worked on the longest event per activity.

 ## MAXVALIF([context],[condition],[value1],[value2],[default])